-The private cabins are located right no the shore with private beaches in front of each space complete with fire pit, and adirondack chairs perfect for sipping coffee while watching the sun come up.
+The private cabins are located right on the shore with private beaches in front of each space complete with fire pit, and Adirondack chairs perfect for sipping coffee while watching the sun come up.

-There are kitchens in each cabin and you can have them bring you snacks, breakfast fixings and coffee or you can stock up on your own.
+There are kitchens in each cabin and you can have them bring you snacks, breakfast fixings, and coffee or you can stock up on your own.

-For accommodation bookings and information visit the Oceanstone website
+- For accommodation bookings and information visit the Oceanstone website

-Atlantic Oak Island Resort
+Atlantic Oak Island Resort and Marina

-Located directly on the water it's part of a marina and you can rent kayaks or take a guided kayaking tour, play tennis, basket ball or simply sit by the bon fires at night as you munch on heavenly smores melting in your mouth.
+You can rent kayaks or take a guided kayaking tour, play tennis, basketball or simply sit by the bonfires at night as you munch on heavenly smores melting in your mouth.

 For more information visit the Atlantica Oak Island Website

 Designated a UNESCO World Heritage Site, it's one of only two urban centres in all of North American to have that distinction.

 Lunenburg Arms Hotel

 This heritage property has an elevator, (important when you normally have to go up 5 flights of stairs in heritage homes), wheelchair accessibility (something we found to be a rarity in many places around Nova Scotia) and a Spa.

 It's the perfect blend of heritage with modern amenities.
-While our room felt fit for a Duke at the turn of the century, we also had a flat screen TV, fluffy duvet, and air conditioning with a beautiful view of the harbor.
+While our room felt fit for a Duke at the turn of the century, we also had a flat-screen TV, fluffy duvet, and air conditioning with a beautiful view of the harbor.